Cultural impact of Mariah Carey: Holiday achievements

-Carey's holiday album Merry Christmas has sold over 18 million copies worldwide, and is the best-selling Christmas album of all time.
+Carey's holiday album Merry Christmas has sold over 18 million copies worldwide, and is one of the best-selling Christmas album of all time.
 In 2018, Carey became the first artist to replace herself at the number one spot on Billboards Top R&B Albums chart, with Caution being replaced by Merry Christmas.

 The album's lead single, "All I Want for Christmas Is You", became the first holiday song to be certified Diamond by the RIAA, and the only holiday ringtone to reach multi-platinum status in the US.
-With sales of over 14 million copies worldwide, it is one of the best-selling physical singles in music history and the best-selling holiday song by a female artist.
+With sales of over 20 million copies worldwide, it is one of the best-selling physical singles in music history and the best-selling holiday song by a female artist.
 It is also the highest-certified and the longest-charting song by a woman in the UK.
 On November 24, 2019, the song won three Guinness World Records.
 In 2023, the song was selected by the Library of Congress for preservation in the National Recording Registry, due to its "cultural, historical and aesthetic importance" in the American soundscape.

 In 2021, the song earned one billion streams on Spotify, making it both Carey's first song and the first holiday song overall to do so.
 On December 25, 2023, it broke the record for the most Spotify streams in a single day (over 23 million plays), originally held by herself with the same song (21 million).
 The record was eventually beaten in 2024 by Taylor Swift's "Fortnight".
 Carey previously claimed the record for most daily Spotify streams in 2017 (10.8 million), in 2018 (10.82 million), and again in 2019 (12 million).
 In December 2024, the song surpassed two billions streams.
 It ranks among the 100 most streamed songs in Spotify's history.
 That same month, Carey became the eighth artist in history to surpass 100 million monthly listeners on the platform.